daniele-carangelo/image_classification/README.md

-# image_classification
+# THESIS
-ML for image classification
+Benchmark of ML algorithms for image classification